mvst4f4/Slushy/README.md

 *(Screenshots should be placed in a `screenshots/` folder)*

-- Weather Page: `screenshots/weather.png`
+- Weather Page: `screenshots/homepage.png`
+- Weather Page with data: `screenshots/homepage_getweather.png`
-- History Page: `screenshots/history.png`
+- History Page: `screenshots/history_page.png`
-- About Page: `screenshots/about.png`
+- About Page: `screenshots/about_page.png`

 ---